 You don’t fit the stereotype.
-Maybe you’ve never been homeless, stolen money to buy alcohol, or gotten a DUI.
-Maybe you have a job, a family — you can’t actually be an alcoholic, right?
+Maybe you’ve never been homeless, stolen money to buy alcohol or gotten a DUI.
+Maybe you have a job and a family — you can’t actually be addicted to alcohol, right?

-Alcoholism takes many forms, and the stereotype doesn’t always hold true.
-So when does a few drinks with friends become a full-blown alcohol addiction?
+Alcoholism and alcohol use disorder take many forms, and the stereotype doesn’t always hold true.
+So when do a few drinks with friends become a full-blown alcohol addiction?
 How do you know if you are an alcoholic?

 Table of Contents

 These three screening tests are confidential and available for free to help you better understand your drinking habits: